 Guests are transferred to the local airstrip for a flight to Swakopmund .
 Swakopmund is a quaint, picturesque seaside town, established in 1892 with a rich history.
-The late afternoon is devoted to a quad biking (four wheeler) experience in the desert not far from Swakopmund.
+The late afternoon is devoted to a quad biking (four wheelers) experience in the desert not far from Swakopmund.
 On arrival at the official departure point, you will view a short introductory video on quad biking.
-Following this you will receive your safety equipment and your guide will brief you about the terrain you will be riding on, as well as providing you with clear instructions on the hand signals to be used.
+Following this, you will receive your safety equipment and your guide will brief you about the terrain you will be exploring, as well as providing you with clear instructions on the hand signals to be used.
 Your guide will also explain the controls of the quad bike you will use for your trip.
 Both manual and automatic quads are available.
 The four-wheeler desert experience is followed by a transfer to the hotel in Swakopmund.

 Guests are transferred to a local airstrip for a flight to Ongava.
 Ongava is a private concession just outside the Etosha National Park .
 Etosha is Namibia's premier game viewing destination.
 It is one of Africa's finest game reserves and is nearly the size of Switzerland.
 Large herds of plains game may be sighted around the waterholes during the dry season.
-A late afternoon game drive is conducted in open 4x4 vehicles accompanied by a local ranger and tracker.
+A late afternoon game drive is conducted in open 4x4 vehicle.

-The day is once again spent exploring the area's unique ecology from the back of open 4x4 vehicles and on a bush walk accompanied by an armed ranger.
 Etosha, meaning "Great White Place", is dominated by a massive mineral pan.
 The pan is part of the Kalahari Basin, the floor of which was formed some 1 billion years ago.
 The Etosha Pan covers around 25% of the national park and was originally a lake fed by the Kunene River.
 However, the course of the river changed thousands of years ago and the lake dried up.
 The pan is now a large, dusty depression of salt and clay which fills only in the event of heavy rains and even then only holds water for a short time.
 This temporary water in the Etosha Pan attracts thousands of wading birds, including impressive flocks of flamingo.
 The perennial springs along the edges of the Etosha Pan draw large concentrations of wildlife and birds.
 Lion, elephant (seasonal), gemsbok, springbok, black rhino, greater kudu and red hartebeest can be seen at numerous waterholes and fringing habitats.
 Apex predators like leopard, cheetah and spotted hyena also occur in this area.
 Both black and white rhino occur in the area.
 Spotting one of these prehistoric-looking beasts is sure to be a highlight of your safari in Etosha .

 A last morning game drive is followed by a flight to Windhoek, from where guests connect to Johannesburg.
-Guests are met on arrival at O R Tambo International, from where they will be transferred to any location of their choice in either Johannesburg or Pretoria or assisted with checking in to a connecting flight.
-Your Highlights of Namibia Safari is sure to be painted in your memories forever.
+Guests are met on arrival at O.R.
+Tambo International, from where they will be transferred to any location of their choice in either Johannesburg or Pretoria or assisted with checking in to a connecting flight.
+Your Namibia safari is sure to be painted in your memories forever.